 Addressing the "Benefits Cliff" and Encouraging Work for Welfare Recipients (Testimony)

-In this testimony before the State of Vermont Committee on Human Resources, Heather Hahn discusses proposed changes to Vermont's TANF program, and more generally, the "benefits cliff" and work incentives that participants experience as they strive for self-sufficiency.
-Hahn explains how the key policy levers - asset tests and the earned income disregard - reduce the benefits cliff and promote work.
+In this testimony before the State of Vermont House Committee on Human Resources, Heather Hahn discusses proposed changes to Vermont's TANF program, and more generally, the "benefits cliff" and work incentives that participants experience as they strive for self-sufficiency.
+Hahn explains how the key policy levers - asset tests and the earned income disregards - affect the benefits cliff and work incentives.
 She also places Vermont's Reach Up rules in the context of other states' TANF rules and discusses other important issues to consider in conjunction with changes in these rules.

 The Future of Long-Term Care Policy: Continuing the Conversation (Testimony)

 In testimony before the US Senate Special Committee on Aging Feder speaks about a path forward for long-term services and supports.
 She establishes that there is much work to be done.
 Although policymakers are grappling with the challenges of assuring Americans affordable access to quality health care, they have yet to seriously tackle the equally important issue of long-term services and supports.